 I slowly began to find mom's like me on IG that truly inspired me and continue to do so.
 Through Instagram, I was able to see so many beautiful children that had an extra chromosome.
 I saw families that were living life as usual and doing amazing adventures together!
 That gave me hope!

-One day, when our extra chromie baby was about 6 months old, my husband saw a tv show that was interviewing a lady named Nancy Gianni.
+One day, when our Savannah Lanier was about 6 months old, my husband happened to turn the tv on and The Steve Harvey Show was playing on that particular channel.
+He was interviewing a lady named Nancy Gianni.
 She is the founder of GiGi's Playhouse, which is named after her daughter.
-GIGI's Playhouse is an example of a positive resource!
+GIGI's Playhouse is an example of a positive resource for many, including new parents that have been given a prenatal diagnosis all the way to adults living with the beauty of Down Syndrome.
 They provide weekly physical therapy for babies and toddlers and have various social classes that include activities and music.
 Most of all, this organization provides education and support for the entire special needs family!

 They have a location in Atlanta, which is only 90 minutes from where we live.
 We made plans to go that very weekend!

 How has the medical community dropped the ball in the matter of delivering positive feedback and hope during a diagnosis of DS?
 Lives are more than a medical book and statistics.
 Instead of pointing a finger, I feel it's our duty to share our story to cheer the next one in line!
-We can also educate the medical community by sharing our story.
 Paving the way for others and advocating on behalf of our children can bless those that come behind us in countless ways!
 The question I ask myself and try to live by daily is, "What are some things I can I do, to be the person I needed, to someone else?"

 God has used this "journey within my journey" to open my eyes to a future I look forward to with HOPE and standing arm in arm with some wonderful new found friends!